 Financial Aid and Mental Health resources are numbered and listed with eligibility information on the left side of the page.
 Resources are also organized by type, so you can click on the type heading to see resources under that heading.
 On the right side of the page, a Google Map shows where each respective resource is located on the campus.
 To learn more about a given resource, click on the resource’s numbered pin on the map.

 By clicking on a given resource in the map, you will find detailed information about it, including a photo of building, its address, the organization’s website and phone number, eligibility information, and a brief description.

 Each location is color-coded.
 Resources that share the same color have the same location, but they might be located in different rooms or on different levels within a building.
 For example, as shown below, the Bruin Resource Center, Community Programs Office Food Closet, and Microwave are all located in different parts of the Student Activities Center.

-The resources color-coded in grey do not have a physical location; they also do not have a location pin in the list or on the map.
+Some resources do not have a physical location; they also do not have a location pin in the list or on the map.
 This is because these resources are online or accessible through your academic department.
-For example, as shown below, the location of the resource “Departmental Scholarships” will vary depending on each users department.
+For example, the location of the resource #3 “Departmental Scholarships” will vary depending on each users department.